 Eggs are a very good source of proteins and are categorised as high-quality proteins.
 It contains all the essential amino acids that the body cannot produce.
 Generally, if you have to find how good a food is in its protein, you need to find the percentage of protein it has as compared to its total calories.
 This is also termed as the protein richness of that food.

-In upcoming paragraphs, I have tried to demonstrate proteins of egg in its different forms such as proteins of whole egg, proteins of egg white and proteins of boiled egg.
+The upcoming paragraphs will demonstrate proteins of egg in its different forms such as proteins of whole egg, proteins of egg white and proteins of boiled egg.
 Read on.

 We observed that the edible portion of the egg is only 47 gm as the weight of its shell was 9 gm.
-This was done by weighing raw egg yolk and raw egg white in a bowl and later by subtracting the weight of the bowl (which was 63 gm) in final measurements.
+This was done by weighing raw egg yolk and raw egg white in a bowl.
+This weight was later by subtracted by the weight of the bowl (which was 63 gm) in final measurements.
 In this case protein content of egg was found to be 6.24 gm.

 Since I have already measured raw egg white as 30 grams, I calculated the protein in 1 egg white as 3.25 gm